ovh/docs/pages/web/emails-pro/how_to_configure_outlook_2016/guide.en-gb.md

 **Find out how to configure your Email Pro account in Outlook 2016 for Windows.**

+> [!warning]
+>OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
+You are therefore responsible for ensuring they function correctly.
+>
+>This guide is designed to assist you in common tasks as much as possible.
+Nevertheless, we recommend contacting a specialised provider and/or the software publisher for the service if you encounter any difficulties.
+We will not be able to assist you ourselves.
+You can find more information in the “Go further” section of this guide.
+>

 ## Requirements

 - You must have an [Email Pro](https://www.ovh.co.uk/emails/email-pro/) solution.